SleepHan/ICT2206-Web-Baseline-Analyzer/README.md

 python3 Baseline-Analyzer.py -r
 ```

-4. To choose a section to cover, simply enter the number required (i.e Section 1 requires the number `1`).
-This will help save time if other sections have already been covered.
+4. To choose a section to cover, simply enter the number required (i.e Section 1 requires the number 1).
+This reduces complexity and helps users to focus on one section at a time, instead of going through all 12 sections at once and getting lost in the process.

 ## Tips